-Potential impact on groundwater quality deterior ration because of leaks from fuel storage and distribution.
-Impact Description Nature of Impact Containment, distribution and storage of fuel and other chemical substances (e.g. cleaning agents for apparatus associated with airport equipment used for operation/pesticides for vegetated areas).
+Impact Description Nature of Impact Containment, distribution and storage of fuel and other chemical substances (e.g. cleaning agents for apparatus associated Nature of impact with airport equipment used for operation/pesticides for vegetated areas).
 Status of Impact Negative Recommended mitigation measures Description Impact avoidance/ Prevention/ Mitigation Necessary levels of protection and monitoring will need to be installed on site to reduce the risk of contamination.
 Here we list some general recommendations for the storage and containment of petrol and diesel.
-Similar approaches may be required for different types of fuel required at the airport refuelling depot; however, this should be guided by relevant industry practises and international airport development guidelines.
+Similar approaches may be require for different types of fuel required at the airport refuelling depot; however, this should be guided by relevant industry practis and international airport development guidelines.
 The mitigation measures listed below must be employed to ensure no contamination of the aquifer takes place.
-1. Tanks must be double walled / "jacketed" i.e., possessing secondary containment to prevent tank content to release into surrounding soil and groundwater.
-The underground storage tank must have an internal leak detection monitoring system between the two walls to monitor for product leakage; 2.
+1. Tanks must be double walled / "jacketed" i.e., possessing secondary containment to prevent tank content to releat into surrounding soil and groundwater.
+The underground storage tank must have an internal leak detectimonitoring system between the two walls to monitor for product leakage; 2.
 Fuel lines and sumps must be secondary contained where lines are joined.
-3. The filling station must include the following design measures: • Fuel Containment Area The containment slab must be graded to drain a catch-pit that is connected to discharge to the stormwater system via an oil separator while the surrounding paved surface areas must be graded to ensure rainwater runoff to the stormwater system.
-No washing in this area is allowed. • Forecourt Area The forecourt area must be provided with its own set of catch pits that is connected to discharge to the sewer via a separate oil separator.
-Please note that the aforesaid areas (1 & 2 above) cannot be interconnected.
-The surface area of the forecourt must be graded to the abovementioned catch pits while the surrounding surface area graded to drain rainwater to the stormwater system.
-Washing of the forecourt surface is allowed in this instance.
-Additionally, the following mitigation is required which is associated with petrol filling station Underground Storage Tank (UST) and pipework installations (applicable for the construction and operation phase):
+3. The filling station must include the following design measures: Fuel Containment Area The containment slab must be graded to drain a catch-pit that is connected to discharge to the stormwater system via an separator while the surrounding paved surface areas must be graded to ensure rainwater runoff to the stormwater system.
+No washing in this area is allowed.
+Forecourt Area The forecourt area must be provided with its own set of catch pits that is connected to discharge to the sever via a separator is separator.
+Please note that the aforesaid areas (1 &amp; 2 above) cannot be interconnected.
+The surface area of the forecourt surface is allowed in this instance.
+Additionally, the following mitigation is required which is associated with petrol filling station Underground Storage Ta (UST) and pipework installations (applicable for the construction and operation phase):